 Some of that matters.
 Most of it doesn't — at least not yet.
 And almost none of it will get your phone ringing this week.

-The advice you find online is written by marketing agencies and business consultants who have never quoted a job, chased a callback, or spent a Tuesday wondering if the phone is going to ring.
+The advice you find online is written by marketing agencies and business consultants who have never quoted a job, chased a repeat work, or spent a Tuesday wondering if the phone is going to ring.
 They're writing for search engines, not for the guy sitting in his truck trying to figure out how to get his first ten customers.

 This article is different.
 It's a practical, no-fluff breakdown of what actually gets new contractors work — and what you can safely ignore until you're booked out.